Bia

 experience

 I am a researcher and advocate specializing in accessibility, urban infrastructure, and population aging.
-Born and raised in Brazil with a huge mix of Japan culture, I've always had an unstoppable curiosity about the world around me.
-Not surprisingly, Brazil and Japan heavily feature in my research (with a good dosage of the USA and Europe as well).
-My research doesn't stay hidden in academic papers.
-I've always believed theory and practice must walk together, hand in hand.
-I bring theory into everyday life through social media, because I believe everyone has the right to knowledge.
+Born and raised in Brazil with a huge mix of Japanese culture, I've always had an unstoppable curiosity about the world.
+My research doesn't stay hidden in academic papers - I've always believed theory and practice must walk together.

 My experiences as a disabled person and as a Brazilian-Japanese mixed-heritage woman have shaped a unique worldview that I share through talks, courses, and publications in multiple languages.

-Passionate about languages, Japanese cuisine, animanga, and much more, I stay closely connected to my ancestral culture.
-I can't get through a day without tea (no fruit teas ever, please) or something to read.
+Passionate about languages, Japanese cuisine, animanga, and much more - I can't get through a day without tea (no fruit teas, please) or something to read.

 What I Study